maltezfaria/DataFlowTasks.jl/docs/src/index.md

 task dependencies.
 This is the case, for instance, of tiled (also called blocked) matrix factorization algorithms, where task dependencies can become rather difficult to describe in an explicit manner.
-The [tiled factorization section](@ref tiledfactorization-section) showcases some non-trivial problems for which `DataFlowTask`s may be useful.
+The [tiled factorization section](@ref tiledcholesky-section) showcases some non-trivial problems for which `DataFlowTask`s may be useful.

 !!! tip